FrendsPlatform/FrendsTemplates/Templates/Files/Local Files/JSON to HubSpot - Companies/long-description.md

-This template reads a JSON file containing company data from a local fileshare, and either inserts or updates each company in HubSpot.
+This template reads a JSON file containing company data from a local fileshare and either inserts or updates each company in HubSpot.

 ![Template](assets/JSON_to_HubSpot_-_Companies.svg)